Photo by Mark Duffel on Unsplash

 An architecture that encourages dependency injection and repository patterns is often the best choice for ensuring the longevity of your code, which may need to remain viable for several years.

-Attempting to automate a process you don't fully comprehend can lead to significant setbacks, wasting both time and patience.
-When faced with unfamiliar concepts, consider investing a few minutes in educational resources, such as a brief tutorial video on YouTube or a conversation with an AI assistant, to enhance your understanding.
+Diving into automation without fully understanding the process can lead to substantial challenges, squandering both time and effort.
+When confronted with unfamiliar concepts, it’s worthwhile to invest a few moments in educational resources—perhaps a quick tutorial on YouTube or a chat with an AI assistant—to bolster your comprehension.

 4. KISS, YAGNI and DRY